-Incas deemed this spot the belly button of the world.
-A visit to Cuzco tumbles you back into the cosmic realm of ancient Andean culture – knocked down and fused with the colonial splendors of Spanish conquest, only to be repackaged as a thriving tourist mecca.
-Yet Cuzco is only the gateway.
+For Incas, Cuzco was the belly button of the world.
+A visit to this region tumbles you back into the cosmic realm of ancient Andean culture – knocked down and fused with the colonial imprint of Spanish conquest, only to be repackaged as a thriving tourist center.
+The capital of Cuzco is only the gateway.

-If it’s breathtaking ancient ruins or immersion in uninterrupted wilderness that you crave during your Peruvian voyage, listen up.
-The rocky, remote central highlands can match the country’s better-known destinations for these things and more: with the almost absolute absence of other travelers.
+If it’s breathtaking ancient ruins or immersion in uninterrupted wilderness that you crave during your journey, listen up.
+The rocky, remote Central Highlands can match Peru's better-known destinations for these things and more – with the almost absolute absence of other travelers.

 Arequipa & Canyon Country

-Arequipa province is Peru’s big combo ticket.
-Authentic historical immersion and white-knuckle Andean adventure inhabit the same breathing space here.
-Imagine the cultural riches of one of South America’s finest colonial cities just a few hours’ drive from the world’s two deepest canyons and you’ll get a hint of the dramatic contrasts.
+Arequipa province is Peru’s big combo ticket, with authentic historical immersion and white-knuckle Andean adventure inhabiting the same breathing space.
+Imagine the cultural riches of one of South America’s finest historic cities just a few hours’ drive from the world’s two deepest canyons and you’ll get a hint of the dramatic contrasts here.

 Huaraz & the Cordilleras

 Ground zero for outdoor-adventure worship in Peru, the Cordilleras are one of the preeminent hiking, trekking and backpacking spots in South America.
-Every which way you throw your gaze, perennially glaciered white peaks razor their way through expansive mantles of lime-green valleys.
+Wherever you throw your gaze, perennially frozen white peaks razor their way through expansive mantles of lime-green valleys.

 In Andean belief, Titicaca is the birthplace of the sun.
 In addition, it’s the largest lake in South America and the highest navigable body of water in the world.
-Banner blue skies contrast with bitterly cold nights.
-Enthralling and in many ways singular, the shimmering deep blue Lake Titicaca is the longtime home of highland cultures steeped in the old ways.
+Bright days contrast with bitterly cold nights.
+Enthralling, deep-blue Lake Titicaca is the unifying, longtime home of highland cultures steeped in the old ways.

 With a regal plaza, concrete block buildings and crumbling bricks that blend into the hills, Puno has its share of both grit and cheer.
 It serves as the jumping-off point for Lake Titicaca and is a convenient stop for those traveling between Cuzco and La Paz.
 But it may just capture your heart with its own rackety charm.